 Rationale Behind Guerrilla Marketing

 Guerrilla marketing relies heavily on creativity.
 Similar to guerrilla warfare, which uses tactics such as raids, ambushes, and elements of surprise, guerrilla marketing employs the same form of tactics (but from a marketing perspective!).
 The idea behind such a strategy is taking the consumer by surprise, leaving a lasting impression, and creating a large amount of social media buzz.
-Compared to traditional forms of marketing and advertising, the aim of guerrilla marketing is to create a memorable and lasting impression on consumers.
+Compared to traditional forms of marketing and advertising, the aim is to create a memorable and lasting impression on consumers.

-Elements Behind a Successful Guerrilla Marketing Strategy
+Elements Behind a Successful Marketing Strategy

 Successful guerrilla advertising strategies incorporate the following elements: